dmn001/steam_game_recording_converter/readme.md

 - Automatically detects your Steam userdata folder.
 - Converts all Steam game recording sessions found in subfolders.
 - Skips conversion if output `.mp4` file already exists to save time.
+- Detects and skips output files that were renamed but still start with the original session folder name.
+Allows renaming output files appending text without causing duplicate file output.
 - Supports manual fallback to specify your Steam user ID if auto-detection fails.

 ---